cryptostorage/cryptostorage.com/README.md

 This project is licensed under [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt).

 # Donate
-Donations are voluntary and support this project.️
+Donations may be voluntarily given and support this project.

 Please see https://cryptostorage.com/#donate for donation addresses. ❤